How to be a good applicant

 Don't let the name fool you

 Despite the fact our name is Divetech, very little of our business is technical diving.
 We receive countless applications from technical instructors who think that all they will be doing with us is conducting guided rebreather dives, or teaching tech diving classes.
-Sorry, the reality is only about 4% of our business involves tech diving and rebreathers.
-The bulk of our business are new to moderately experienced scuba divers.
+Sorry, the reality is only a small percentage of our business involves technical diving and rebreathers.
+The bulk of our customers are new to moderately experienced scuba divers conducting recreational dives.

-Another issue here, is we tend to attract many divers who wish to become technical divers.
-When the owner asks you the question "Why do you want to work at Divetech?" there's no worse answer than to say "I want to become a tech diver."
+Another issue is we tend to attract many divers who wish to become technical divers, and want to work for Divetech only for the free technical training we offer to employees.
+During your interview, you'll likely be asked the question "Why do you want to work at Divetech?" there's no worse answer than to say "I want to take all your tech diving classes for free."
 While free instruction, and instructor development in tech diving / rebreathers is a benefit offered at Divetech, it's a reward for good performance as an employee.

 Your attention to detail

 To begin with Divetech does not accept applications through email, rather we use an online application.
-There's a number of reasons for this - it allows us to filter applicants easier to find someone who suits our needs best.
-It also easily allows us to provide applicant details to the Cayman Islands Department of Immigration without time-consuming data correlation.
+There are a number of reasons for this - it allows us to filter applicants easier to find someone who suits our needs best.
+This really depends on what our current needs are at the time.
+A database of all applicants also easily allows us to provide applicant statistics to the Cayman Islands Department of Immigration without time-consuming data correlation.

 Sending your resume to our inbox shows you didn't take the time to read the instructions, or this article.